Deep learning for nano-photonic materials -- The solution to everything!?: Weaknesses and Dangers

 \section{Weaknesses and Dangers}

-In addition to limited extrapolation capabilities, various further weaknesses and possible pitfalls come with deep learning.
+In addition to the limited extrapolation capabilities discussed before, various further weaknesses and possible pitfalls come with deep learning.
 A selection is illustrated in figure~\ref{fig:weaknesses_strengths}a.
 Some limitations can be countervailed with large enough datasets.
 Others however are inherent to the method.